wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 ### WP Lead Plus PRO Cool Features:
-*	More than 15 cool squeeze page templates (compare to 3 of free version)
+*	More than 15 stunning squeeze page templates (compare to 3 of free version)
-*	Create cool optin widgets on your blog sidebar
+*	Create professional, resizable optin widgets on your blog sidebar
 *	Create cool unblockable popups
 *	Popup appears after a specific time or when visitor exit
 *	Integrate smoothly with Facebook and other social sites